atthecodeface/star-catalog-rs/README.md

 If the `postcard` feature is enabled then a filename with '.pst' extension will output the file as a Postcaard (binary) file (which are about 40% of the size of JSON files)

+### Subcommand `triangle`

+This requires three angles as arguments, in degrees, which are the angles between three stars in the sky (a to b, a to c, and b to c).

+It uses the `--angle` argument to supply a delta to apply to each of these (the maximum error in the angles).

+This will search the catalog for triangles of stars that have the required angles, plus or minus the angular delta.

+The result is a list of three triangle IDs (and the angles between the stars)

+The maximum angle supported for a search is 90 degrees.

 ### Subcommand `image`